DevCloudFE/ng-devui/CONTRIBUTING.md

 ### Issue Standard

-- Issue is only used to submit bugs or Feature and design-related content.
-Other irrelevant content may be closed directly.
+- The issue is only used to submit bugs, features or design-related contents.
+Other irrelevant contents may be closed directly.
-- Please make sure to search for relevant issue before you make one.
+- Please make sure to search for relevant issues before you make one.

 ### Pull Request Standard